thyarles/pdf-outliner/README.md

 # Next steps
 1. Enforce lint before pull request using [Husky](https://www.npmjs.com/package/husky)
-2. Enforce lint as branch protection on GitHub Actions (unfortunatelly Husky allow developer bypass local test, so best make sure)
+2. Enforce lint as branch protection on GitHub Actions (unfortunately Husky allow developer bypass local test, so best make sure)
 3. Do static analysis check using [SonarCloud](https://sonarcloud.io) and block code with low quality gate, with any bugs or with any security issues
 4. Add unit tests
-6. Add integration tests
+5. Add integration tests
-7. Block pull requests that doesn't meed the mininum of 60% of coverage using [SonarCloud](https://sonarcloud.io)
+6. Block pull requests that doesn't meet the minimum of 60% of coverage using [SonarCloud](https://sonarcloud.io)